 Chief Justice William L. (Bill) Waller, Jr., is a native and current resident of Jackson.
-After graduating from Murrah High School, he received his bachelor’s degree from Mississippi State University and his law degree from the University of Mississippi in 1977.
+After graduating from Murrah High School, he received his bachelor’s degree from Mississippi State University in 1974 and his law degree from the University of Mississippi in 1977.
 He practiced law with the firm of Waller and Waller in Jackson for more than twenty years.
 He served as a Municipal Judge for the City of Jackson from 1995 to 1996.

 Waller was elected to the Mississippi Supreme Court in November 1996, and was re-elected in November 2004 and in November 2012.
 He served as a Presiding Justice from January 2004 until December 2008.
 He became Chief Justice in January 2009.